P ≠ RP Proof

 any input greater than 2^n/3, deluded

-polynomial time, then w is a well-formed string; otherwise, then it is
+within polynomial time, then w is a well-formed string; otherwise, then

 Perceive